Category: Performance

 END

-Set a right size (you can start with 10GB) and adjust the autogrow settings to a fixed value.
-You can learn more about it here.
+Set the right size (you can start with 10GB) and adjust the autogrow settings to a fixed value.

 Note: Microsoft made this behavior standard in SQL Server 2016 and newer versions.